Hostile Takeover

 So this streak of stupid thoughts around J kept going.
 So much for not holding the idiot ball — the scorpion and the frog is like, kindergarten stuff.

 Awful part of it all was… Uzi wasn’t even mad.
 She imagined J killing everyone she ever knew and… that sucked.
-She’d try to stop it – after all, it more than anything else had driven her to try hacking into J’s system.
+She’d try to stop it — after all, it more than anything else was what had driven her to hack into J’s system.
 It was a Bad Thing and she Should Not let it happen.
-Easy to devise those predicates – but the data loaded into a symbolic register, not an emotional one.
+Easy to devise those predicates — but the data loaded into a symbolic register, not an emotional one.

 Was Uzi a monster for not feeling so bad about losing everything?
 Maybe if she had anything left to lose, or ever did.